 How You Can Help

-Act on a Dream meets every Tuesday night at 8:00pm on the second floor of the Philips Brooks House (PBHA, Leighton Room).
+Act on a Dream meets every Wednesday Evening at 7:00PM on the basement of StoneHall (Old Quincy) in the Rothenberg Conference Room.
+We’re part of the Harvard Public Service Network.
 To learn about how you can participate, contact us.

 If you do not attend attend Harvard college, but would like to help, we would love to help you start an advocacy effort on your campus.